 The EU regulation on maximum residue levels (MRLs) in food stipulates that decisions on MRLs should take into account cumulative effects of pesticides when the methods to assess such effects become available.
 In addition, the regulation covering the placing of pesticides on the market stipulates that pesticides should have no harmful effects – including cumulative effects – on humans.

-Over the past years the Commission has been working with the EU countries, EFSA and independent scientists on a methodology to take into account these cumulative effects.
+Over the past years the Commission has been working with experts from EU Member States and EFSA on a methodology to take into account these cumulative effects.

-EFSA published several opinions on the methodologies to calculate the cumulative risk recommending the use of a probabilistic calculation in the final assessment.
-These calculations will be performed on groups of pesticides for which effects might add up: cumulative assessment groups (CAGs).
+EFSA published several opinions on the methodologies to calculate the cumulative risk recommending the use of a probabilistic calculation performed on groups of pesticides for which effects might add up: cumulative assessment groups (CAGs).
 The methodology is based on the assumption that pesticides causing the same toxic effects in tissues, organs and physiological systems can produce joint, cumulative toxicity – even if they do not have similar modes of action.